fxpar/Unofficial-Chineseskill-Companion-Quiz/README.md

 3 | simplified | pin1yin1 | english
 4 | english|drawing simplified | pin1yin1
 5 | pin1yin1|drawing simplified | english

+The form is the question is currently random.
+Maybe in the future I will create the settings for the user to choose a specific type of questions.

 ![Question Settings](/screenshots/questionSettings.png)